nosarthur/gita/README.md

     - `gita info rm <info-item>`: disable information item
 - `gita ll`: display the status of all repos
 - `gita ll <group-name>`: display the status of repos in a group
+- `gita ll -g`: display the repo summaries by groups
 - `gita ls`: display the names of all repos
 - `gita ls <repo-name>`: display the absolute path of one repo
 - `gita rename <repo-name> <new-name>`: rename a repo